Accedo-Global-Solutions/accedo-control-sdk-express/README.md

 ```

 ## Summary

 This is the official [Accedo AppGrid](https://www.accedo.tv/appgrid/) middleware for Express.

 The [AppGrid SDK](https://github.com/Accedo-Products/appgrid-sdk-js/) provides an easy way to make use of AppGrid APIs.
 This middleware provides additional benefits and makes things even easier in the context of an Express app.

 We follow [semantic versioning](http://semver.org/), and you may have a look at our change log [here](./CHANGELOG.md).

+## Compatibility

+This middleware is written in ES6 as supported in Node 6 LTS (the recommended Node.js version).

+It should be usable starting from Node 4.

+For earlier Node versions, you may try introducing a compilation step to ES5 (through Babel or Buble, for instance).
+Note we did not test this and **strongly suggest using the current Node LTS (Long Term Support) version**.

 ## Features